 Place your Facebook link on other social media networks.
+This is a way successful companies like Melaleuca and Amazon keep their customers engaged.
 For example, use your Twitter address link box to place your Facebook page URL rather than a site address.
 If you have a lively Twitter account, curiosity will cause a lot of your Twitter followers to click and follow through to your Facebook page.
 Whatever community you join, always be sure to include a link back to your Facebook page so that curious readers can find and connect with you there.

 - Use a Social Media Management tool to synergize activity across other social networks.
 Use a third party program such as Hootsuite or Seesmic to make it easier to manage this.
 Be careful using direct messages to send your Facebook link; more and more people are wary of “automated messages” as they feel that you’re not being genuine using these.
 Try to add a personal touch to show you wrote it for them personally.

 - Be sure to share other people’s Facebook updates too.
 This will create a reciprocal relationship that encourages them to share your Facebook updates with their followers and fans.